Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

         ```

     5. Compile the Java class.
-    6. Place the compiled Java class into the folder `org/example` within the web application classpath of the Alfresco Content Services server.
+    6. Place the compiled Java class into the folder `org/example` within the web application classpath of the Content Services server.
 For example, you can use ./tomcat/webapps/alfresco/WEB-INF/classes/org/example.

 2. Create a Java class for extracting the node path configuration for your new kind of web script: